-About Anna Tai, RD
+About Anna Tai, RD, LD, CHT.

-Food was not the problem.
+These women were not thriving, they're just barely surviving and coping with food.
+Food was never the problem.
 Food was tool for comfort, relieve, regulation and survival.

 That realization changed my entire approach.
 I became a certified hypnotherapist and started combining emotional healing with holistic nutrition therapy.
-And that's when things start to shift - cravings and urges to binge calm down, hunger cues come back, digestion improve, weight becomes easy and sustainable.
+And that's when things start to shift - cravings and urges to binge calm down, hunger cues come back, digestion improves, weight loss becomes easy and sustainable.
 But more importantly, food is no longer a battle.

 My work helps women rebuild trust with their body and create changes that last without diet rules, restriction or self-blame.